 Think of the VPN part like this.
 The Firewall connects to the public network then it uses the VPN to create a protected tunnel for all your communications to go through.
 So even though your data is traveling on a public network…it’s doing so inside this protected tunnel.
 No one can see it or access it.
 Your data is completely hidden.

 Why is a Portable Firewall the Best Solution?

 The main reasons boil down to speed and cost.
-When you use a cellular hotspot your using cellular network speeds…when your using a firewall your using true network speeds like those that are provided by broadband, DSL or Fiber.
+When you use a cellular hotspot you’re using cellular network speeds…when you’re using a firewall you’re using true network speeds like those that are provided by broadband, DSL or Fiber.
 Cellular plans are expensive too and recurring.
 You never know in advance how expensive though because you can go over your plan’s limits easily and end up incurring huge charges for that.
 I know this from personal experience too.

 A few years ago we arrived home from a Mediterranean cruise to a $13,000 cell phone bill!